-8 Assignments and (lack of) Exams
+7. Assignments, (lack of) Exams, and Expected Time for Activities

-There will be three major assignments for this class, and all of them will be in the form of short scientific reports.
+There will be four major assignments for this class, and all of them will be in the form of short scientific reports.
 You will often be working on two assignments at a time, reviewing and revising the last one (a little work), and preparing the next one (more work).
 There will also be short homework assignments based on lectures and reading.
 There will be no additional exams or midterms.
 The final revision of the final paper is presently scheduled to be turned in at the end of exam week, although I have tried to schedule sufficient time the preceding week so that it can be completed before exams.
 The weighting of the assignments will be: